trickypr/stera/docs/content/docs/QuickStart.md

 ```

 ## Creating a component
+In stera components are build around classes.
+Each component can extend the be
 Components are created by extending the `Component` class.
 Similar to react, there is a `render` function that must be created.
 This render element must return a `HTMLElement`.

 ```js